 Presented by Sally Paterson | 6 minutes

 80% of our learning is through sight.
 In the early years, much of this learning is done through observation.
-For the visually impaired young child, tactile illustrations and graphics are crucial to learning and understanding the world around them.
+For the vision impaired young child, tactile illustrations and graphics are crucial to learning and understanding the world around them.

 Using a little imagination, resourcefulness and creativity, educators can bring stories alive and give young people a rich and rewarding experience.
 Making a sensory kit to go with a story can help bring it alive for a pupil who can't see the pictures and words on a page.